rbshah/rbshah/README.md

 Here are some of my notable projects:

 - [**AI Flashcard SaaS**](https://study-stash-3u9p.vercel.app/) - Built a flashcard application using Next.js, Clerk, Firebase, OpenAI, and Stripe.
 Got 100+ signups with analytics integrated.
-- **AI Customer Support** - Developed a chatbot using Next.js with RAG pipeline, integrated OpenAI, and Pinecone for knowledge base queries.
+- [**AI Customer Support**](https://ai-cust-support.vercel.app/) - Developed a chatbot using Next.js with RAG pipeline, integrated OpenAI, and Pinecone for knowledge base queries.
-- **AI Rate My Professor** - Created an AI-powered assistant to interact with Rate My Professor data, deployed on AWS.

 ## 🤝 Connect with Me